raykrishardi/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 Reference docs for kube-controller-manager [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/)

-### The kube-scheduler Kubernetes Configuration File
+### The kube-scheduler Kubernetes Configuration File (master node, can refer to API server using 127.0.0.1)

 Generate a kubeconfig file for the `kube-scheduler` service: